 - 1/2 clove of garlic, mashed

-In medium heat, cook the the vegetables in olive oil, until transparent.
+On a medium heat, cook the the vegetables in olive oil.
 I add a couple of spoons of water and cover them so they become tender.

 Add the rest of the ingredients, stir.
-Cook it for a few minutes.
-It should be dried and cooled before you use it for stuffing.
+Cook for a few minutes.
+It should be reduced and cooled before you use it for stuffing.

 Follow the same procedure to make flat bread mentioned here, except that this time, you need to couple 2 circles.
 So you will be making a sort of closed sandwich, just like it the picture.